slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On identity

 You are your deeds.
 Your actions reveal your real values.

-> *'How you do anything is how you do everything.'*
+How you do anything is how you do everything.

 > *'Weakness of attitude becomes weakness of character.' -- Albert Einstein*